jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I enter the coach.

 The streets are full.
 We travel London's roads.
 The people are many.
-The driver turns us down another lane.
-Then another.
+The driver turns down another lane.
 I do not know these streets.
-I cannot return home.
+Where am I?
+I cannot return home from here.

 He turns again.
+Another unknown road.

 Is this servant with Parliament?
-Are my loyal soldiers nearby?
+Are our loyal soldiers nearby?

 I shall not fear.
+A king can be killed, but kingship cannot.
 I look at the people's faces.
 They know everything I have done, that my ancestors did.
 Everything I defended, they defended.
 If I am guilty, so is the realm.

 That can't be true.

 I see my realm.
-My people.
+Our loyal subjects.
 Workers laying roads.
 Bakers making bread.
 Clothiers, smiths, shipwrights, masons—a whole city making itself.
 I have not seen most of it.
 I do not understand it.
 And yet it builds through my order.
+I protect men of knowledge.
+I fund their research.
 The people visit my magnificent churches to show their weekly devotion.
 My ancestors turned wood forts into stone castles, castles into palaces.
 Kingly protection made the roads and farms and canals safe from Scots and French and rebellious lords.
-Protection kept the realm from tearing itself apart.
+A strong monarch kept the realm from tearing itself apart.

-And now these Puritans and Presbyterians would usurp the Church of England's Crown?
+And now these Puritans and Presbyterians would challenge the Crown?
 To what end?
 Do they want to practice religion freely?

 I am their king.
 Chosen by God, given the duties of God.
 It is in the Scriptures, the laws, the customs.
 The faithful people know it.
-The realm survived Vikings, Picts, Scots.

 The coach stops at Whitehall Palace.
-My coach door opens.
-I exit.
-I walk to my chamber to meet my lords.
-The doors open.
-I walk to my chamber.
-The room fire is lit.

-My dogs come to greet their master.

-The table is set.
-Meat is carved.
-My lords await the report of their king.

-I tell them, "The Commons defies their King.
-I will summon the militia.
-I will do what a king must do.
-My ancestors used sword and spear.
-I must use gun and cannon."

-"Call the Banners.
-Rally at Nottingham."

-My advisors speak of the long wars on the Continent.
-Catholics and Protestants fighting for over twenty years.
-Countless battles.
-Villages massacred.
-Gustavus Adolphus of Sweden built a new kind of army—promotion by merit.
-Bloodline and faith are merit.
-They want constant pay, but I have no constant coin.
-The Commons hold the purse and have closed it.
-I do not know how to raise coin from the middling sort.
-I am a king.
+The door opens before I touch it.
+A hand steadies me down.
+"Your Majesty."

+"Your Majesty."
+The gates part.
+The guards bow.

+I walk.
+The doors open ahead of me.
+The fire is lit.
+The table is set, the drink is ready, the meat is carved.

+I am announced.

+"Charles, by the Grace of God, King of England, Scotland, France and Ireland, Defender of the Faith."

+Every lord bows.
+Ladies curtsey.
+Good.

+"Your Majesty, I am your most humble servant."
+"Your Majesty, I am your most humble servant."
+"Your Majesty, I am your most humble servant."

+"Let us pray"

+"Lighten our darkness, we beseech thee O Lord; we pray: and by thy great mercy defend us from all perils and dangers of this night; for the love of our Saviour.
+Amen"

+"Long live the King!"

-No matter.
-The north is loyal.
-The farmers and guilds of old are loyal.
-The faith of the old families and their nobles will secure the realm.
+I say, "Our loyal subjects defy their King.
+By God's grace the ancient rights of the Crown, and the laws and customs of this realm will be enforced.
+The north is free.
+The farmers and guilds are devout.
+The faith of the nobles will secure the realm."

-The taxes come thinner each year.
-I used the ancient tax rights like Ship Money, forest fines.
-I charged every landowner who stayed home at my crowning, and still not enough.
-Old king's coffers filled from land; mine empty faster than I can fill them.
-London's baskets grow fat with coin I cannot touch.
-The nobles must have enough.
-They must.
+"For God and King Charles!"

+"For the Crown and the Church of England!"

+"The Majesty's two bodies shall be preserved."

+Princes, Dukes, Earls, Barons, Knights of the Realm, responsible for thousands of our loyal subjects' souls, acknowledge their king.

+I say "We will summon the militia.
 These two Englands will become one realm, once more.
+Our ancestors used sword and spear.
+We must use gun and cannon."

+Earl Johnson receives a letter "Most gracious Sovereign.
+Call the Banners.
+We shall rally at Nottingham.
+Your Majesty's most humble and obedient servant, Prince Rupert."

 I look up at the painting of my father.
+Painted by the greatest artists in Europe.
+The middling sort count coin.
+I count centuries.
+Art.
+Glory.
 Stories high, finer than anything in Rome.
-He ascends into Heaven, gold and silver lines showing the justice of our Divine Right.
+My father, King James, ascends into Heaven, gold and silver lines showing the justice of our Divine Right.

 I speak to him.
-He is easier to reach than any living man in this palace—easier than the city outside, which is busy becoming something that will not need a king.
+He is easier to reach than any living man in this palace—easier than the city outside, which is busy becoming something that seemingly cares not for a king.

 I will return, father.
 I will do our house justice.
 I will save the realm.
 I will save the people.